K-alendar/K-alendar/api/README.md

 };
 ```

-Then in `index.js`, these are all combines into the same object:
+Then in `index.js`, these are all combined into the same object:

 ```js
 const ArtistResolvers = require("./artist");